NucleiML: A machine learning framework of ground-state properties of finite nuclei for accelerated Bayesian exploration: NucleiML

+P, Q being the distributions of RMF and NML predictions respectively. $KL(A||B)$ is the KL divergence\cite{Kullback1951,mackay2003information} between the two distributions, quantifying the difference between the distributions.

+\modification{NML effectively predicts the FN properties, closely following the ideal regression trend.
+The per-nucleus $\text{R}^2$ scores validate this agreement, which is the highest ($\sim0.91$) for binding energy of $^{208}$Pb$_{82}$ and the lowest ($\sim 0.81$) for the charge radius of $^{40}$Ca$_{20}$.
+This indicates that the model reasonably approximates RMF predictions, while exhibiting greater variability at the individual nucleus level compared to the aggregated global performance reflected by the high global $\text{R}^2$ score.
+The JS divergence values further demonstrate strong similarity between the distributions obtained from NML and the RMF model.
+This complements the pointwise regression metrics by establishing distribution-level agreement with the underlying model.
+A detailed nucleus-wise breakdown of the predictive performance is provided in \ref{nuc_wise_rel_err}.}

 Fig. \ref{fig:untrained} presents the performance of the NML regressor by showing the probability distribution of the deviation $\Delta X/X$ for (a) binding energy and (b) charge radius in nuclei that were not included in the training set.
+For the untrained set, we consider 7 nuclei :$^{30}$Ne$_{10}$, $^{54}$Ca$_{20}$, $^{56}$Ni$_{28}$, $^{100}$Sn$_{50}$, $^{116}$Sn$_{50}$, $^{138}$Sn$_{50}$ and $^{144}$Sm$_{62}$.
 As observed, the initial training set, consisting of five selected spherically symmetric closed shell nuclei: $^{16}$O$_{8}$, $^{40}$Ca$_{20}$, $^{48}$Ca$_{20}$, $^{132}$Sn$_{50}$, and $^{208}$Pb$_{82}$, exhibits a broad deviation distribution (shown in blue).
 This suggests difficulties in accurately predicting the properties of unseen nuclei, highlighting the need for a more diverse training dataset.
 To address this, we expand the training set by incorporating additional nuclei in multiple stages.
 First, we introduce three neutron-rich nuclei, $^{24}$O$_{8}$, $^{58}$Ca$_{20}$, and $^{78}$Ni$_{28}$, and retrain the model.
 The resulting distribution of the deviation (shown in orange) indicates an improvement, with the median deviation shifting closer to zero and the overall spread becoming narrower.
 Further improvements are observed when two more nuclei, $^{68}$Ni$_{28}$ along with $^{90}$Zr$_{40}$, are included in the training set.
-The median deviation aligns even closer to zero, and the distribution (shown in green) tightens significantly, demonstrating a refined accuracy.
-These results underscore the importance of training on a more diverse range of nuclei to improve the predictive performance of NML regressor.
+The median deviation aligns even closer to zero, and the distribution (shown in green) tightens significantly, demonstrating a refined accuracy. \modification{A quantitative comparison of per-nucleus $\text{R}^2$ scores for the initial and extended training sets shows that performance improves substantially.
+Several nuclei show noticeable gains after inclusion of the extended set, as compated to the initial configuration (see \ref{nuc_wise_rel_err} for further details).} These results underscore the importance of training on a more diverse range of nuclei to improve the predictive performance of NML regressor.